 After skin testing, your doctor can tailor your treatment and give you advice on what to do next.
 You may need:

 More testing.
 If results weren't clear, your doctor may want to do some more checks.
-Some people need blood tests or "challenge testing," in which you breathe in small amounts of the allergy trigger.
+Some people need blood tests or "challenge testing," in which you breathe in or take by mouth small amounts of the allergy trigger.

 Changes at home.
 Once you know what you're allergic to, you can take steps to protect yourself.
 For instance, if dust mites are the problem, you can wrap your mattress in an allergy-proof cover to keep them out.